SAP/cloud-sdk-ios-fiori/README.md

 ## Configuration

-Two products are exposed by the `Package.swift` manifest.
-Choose the one which fits best to your use case.
+Three products are exposed by the `Package.swift` manifest.

-- **FioriSwiftUI** to leverage FioriCharts
+**FioriSwiftUI** as umbrella product will contain everything the package as to offer in the future.

-- **FioriIntegrationCards** to either leverage cards or charts
+If you are concerned about bundle size you can use either one of the individual products **FioriCharts** or **FioriIntegrationCards**

 ## Limitations